From Friday, June 5th, 2026

 From Friday, February 6th, 2026

 Getting overwhelmed by emails is easy; millions are sent every second.
-They swim in the air around your phone, waiting to be let in; they’re in the wires in your walls; undersea cables are flooded with them.
 The world-spanning network of machine-to-machine systems that allows you to receive autopay notifications for stuff you forgot you signed up for is complicated, but the piece of software known as “Outlook” makes it so that when you look at your computer, you just see emails.
 That list of emails is an “abstraction,” which means “a version of something that’s simplified to make it easier to fit in people’s brains.”

 You can think of emails as electronic signals propagating over cables (which is a low level of abstraction, of which I have very little understanding), as TCP traffic between machines using specific ports and mail transfer protocols (which is a slightly higher level of abstraction that I mostly get), or you can think of it as a bunch of new posts from Substack and Patreon, requests to donate to political campaigns, and alerts about outages from hosting providers (which is a quite high level of abstraction that I can easily use to understand my email inbox right now.)